w-diana/100_days_Python_Challenge/Day_24 - The Snake Game (Update)/README.md

 # The Snake Game (Update)
 ### Overview: ###
 _________________
 I updaed "The Snake Game" made in "Day_20 & 21" file.
-This new update keeps tracks of the pllayers high score.
+This new update keeps track of the pllayers high score.
 This was done by creating a text file to store the high score there, and using Pyhon's Read and Write built-in function to update the text file.
 This way, even if the game is closed and reopened, the highest score obtained woud always remain.

 Screenshot of the game's GUI:
 <p align="center">